mattscripted/mattscripted.github.io/content/blog/getting-things-done/index.md

 ## Get Things Done

-If you have struggled to reach your professional or personal goals, I recommend trying the [Getting Things Done](https://gettingthingsdone.com/what-is-gtd/) <sup>2</sup> methodology.
-Some setup, clarification, and figuring out next actions may help you get more things done.
+If you have struggled to reach your professional or personal goals or projects, I recommend trying the [Getting Things Done](https://gettingthingsdone.com/what-is-gtd/) <sup>2</sup> methodology.
+A little bit of setup, clarification, and figuring out next actions may help you get more things done.

 ## References